 Figure 2 is the chart showing the relative anti-inflammatory effect (indicated by % inhibition of haemolysis) of various concentrations each of the M. lucida extract and the standard drug (diclofenac) as well as two other control substances (normal saline and water).
 Various concentrations (0.2, 0.4, 0.6, 0.8 and 1.0) mg/ml of both fractions and diclofenac exhibited significant percentage inhibition of RBC hemolysis ranging from 12 to 54 % for the extract methanol fraction and 18 – 62 % for the diclofenac solution.
 For the tested concentrations, the control drug exhibited higher inhibition than the corresponding strength of the fraction.
 These differences were statistically significant (P = .05).
 Inhibition by the negative controls were insignificant (P < .001).

-Fig. 2: Relative percentage inhibition of membrane haemolysis by various extract and diclofenac concentrations
+Figure 2: Relative percentage inhibition of membrane haemolysis by various extract and diclofenac concentrations

 3.4.
 Investigation of anti-inflammatory effect of methanol extract fraction by egg albumin denaturation inhibition technique

-The presence of the extract in the reaction vessel reduced the denaturation of egg albumin as indicated by higher absorbance/turbidity of the albumin mixture vis a vis the control, (fig 3).
+The presence of the extract in the reaction vessel reduced the denaturation of egg albumin as indicated by higher absorbance/turbidity of the albumin mixture compaed to the control (figure 3).
 The inhibitory effect was clearly dose/concentration dependent.
 For instance, while 0.2 mg/ml concentration of the extract produced 12 % inhibition, equal volume of 0.8 mg/ml concentration of the same extract induced 58 % inhibition.
 Water as a negative control sample yielded no inhibition while 0.8 mg/ml concentration of diclofenac caused 74 % inhibition indicating greater potency of this control over 1.0 mg/ml concentration of the extract fraction.

-Fig. 3: Percentage inhibition of albumin denaturation by various concentrations of M. lucida methanol extract fractions and control samples
+Figure 3: Percentage inhibition of albumin denaturation by various concentrations of M. lucida methanol extract fractions and control samples

 The various results and observations made in the study strongly suggested that M. lucida methanol extract fractions possess some anti-inflammatory activity.
 Previous reports gave similar verdict and suggested that the anti-inflammatory effect was due to the presence of flavonoids.
 Flavonoids have been reported to modulate the expression of enzymes involved in inflammation and pro-inflammation biomarkers through inhibition of transcription factors (Swanson, 2015).
 Some flavonoids like quercetin, luteolin and apigenin have also been previously reported to be directly responsible for anti-inflammatory activity of many plant extracts (Nur, 2018 and Yao et al. 2016).